A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \paragraph{Basic LAMMPS parameters}

 To begin this tutorial, select \guicmd{Start Tutorial 7} from the \guicmd{Tutorials} menu of \lammpsgui{} and follow the instructions.
-The editor should display the following content corresponding to \flecmd{free-energy.lmp}:
+The editor should display the following content corresponding to \flecmd{free-sampling.lmp}:

-Here, we begin by defining variables for the Lennard-Jones interaction $\sigma$ and $\epsilon$ and for the repulsive potential $U$, which are $U_0$, $\delta$, and $x_0$ [see Eqs.\,(\ref{eq:U}-\ref{eq:F}) below].
-The cut-off value of 3.822 was chosen to create a Weeks-Chandler-Andersen (WCA) potential, which is a truncated and purely repulsive LJ potential~\cite{weeks1971role}.
-It was calculated as $2^{1/6} \sigma$.
+Here, we begin by defining variables for the Lennard-Jones parameters ($\sigma$ and $\epsilon$) and for the repulsive potential parameters $U$, which are $U_0$, $\delta$, and $x_0$ [see Eqs.\,(\ref{eq:U}-\ref{eq:F}) below].
+The cut-off value of $ 2^{1/6} \sigma = 3.822$ was chosen to create a Weeks-Chandler-Andersen (WCA) potential, which is a truncated and purely repulsive LJ potential~\cite{weeks1971role}.
 The potential is also shifted to be equal to 0 at the cut-off using the \lmpcmd{pair\_modify} command.
 The unit system is \lmpcmd{real}, in which energy is in kcal/mol, distance in Ångströms, or time in femtosecond, has been chosen for practical reasons: the WHAM algorithm used in the second part of the tutorial automatically assumes the energy to be in kcal/mol.

+\begin{note} The syntax \texttt{\$(...)}, where a dollar sign is followed by parentheses, allows you to evaluate a numeric formula immediately, without having to assign it to a named variable first. \end{note}

 \paragraph{System creation and settings}